SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 .. py:function:: mergeEncounter(personID1, personID2, callback, transactionID, options)
     :noindex:

-    Merge two sets of encounters into a single one.
+    Merge two sets of encounters into a single set.
+Merging a set of *N* encounters with a set of *M* encounters will result in a single set of *N+M* encounters.
 Encounter ID are preserved and in case of duplicates an error is returned and no changes are done.

     **Authorization**: ``abis.encounter.write``